 I V/vi IV iv

-Radiohead repeats this progression over and over, so this is a great song to listen to in order to appreciate how these chords (secondary dominants, deceptive resolutions, and borrowed chords) sound.
+Radiohead repeats this progression over and over, so this is a great song to listen to in order to appreciate how these devices (secondary dominants, deceptive resolutions, and borrowed chords) sound.

 The I – V/vi – IV – iv progression isn’t common, but it’s common enough that it’s led to disputes.
 Radiohead has pointed out the similarities between “Creep” and Lana Del Rey’s “Get Free,” which uses the same I V/vi IV iv progression.
 And Radiohead has already conceded partial publishing rights of “Creep” to Mike Hazlewood and Albert Hammond, who wrote the Hollies’ 1974 song “The Air That I Breathe,” which uses the same progression.

 Other Borrowed Chords In Major Keys

 iv isn’t our only borrowed-chord option.
 Louis Armstrong’s “What a Wonderful World” contains a lovely bVI.
 We’re in the key of F major, and the song borrows the Db major chord from F minor.

 Notice the way the inflection of the song seems to change when the Db chord arrives.
 The mood of the song then seems to return to normal as the Db changes to Gm7, a chord that fits squarely within the key of F.